Skip to Content

 Student Awards Program

 At Ridgetown Campus, we understand that post-secondary education is a large financial commitment.
-More than $100,000 in financial assistance and awards are distributed each year to our students to help offset educational costs.

 Entrance Scholarship Program